GHTC 2021 invites undergraduate students to submit abstracts for the Student Poster Competition. Download flyer (PDF)

-Students are invited to send in ideas or designs for developing projects/products supporting the Key focus areas of GHTC 2020 include (but are not limited to):
+Students are invited to send in ideas or designs for developing projects/products supporting the Key focus areas of GHTC 2021 which include (but are not limited to):

 - Affordable & Clean Energy (SDG7): Generation, and Distribution of Renewable Energy; Off-grid Energy for Lighting, Cooking and Heating.